-As the harbour lies within the Dublin Pilotage Area, arriving vessels have to first transit through the outer section, initially and primarily reporting to Dublin, followed by reporting to here, just before entering this harbour.
+As the harbour lies within the Dublin Pilotage Area, arriving vessels have to first transit through the outer section, initially and primarily reporting to Dublin, followed by reporting to Dun Laoghaire Harbour, just before entering this harbour.

-Dun Laoghaire uses its Marine VHF radio, operated by its Harbour Police, as a VTMS (Vessel Traffic Management System) tool, along with the Harbour's CCTV system, for waterborne safety - there being approximately 1,200 leisure moorings/berths within the harbour.
+Dun Laoghaire uses its Marine VHF radio, operated by the Harbour Master, as a VTMS (Vessel Traffic Management System) tool, along with the Harbour's CCTV system, for waterborne safety - there being approximately 1,200 leisure moorings/berths within the harbour.